changhyeon743/Cartoply/README.md

 © 2024 Team 서시데, University of Seoul.
 All rights reserved.

 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Seosidae Team, University of Seoul with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Team 서시데, University of Seoul with appropriate and specific direction to the original content.